acaloiaro/garbagespeak.com/README.md

 # Garbage Speak

-A fun, dumb, and ultimately useless website inspired by this [tour de force](https://www.vulture.com/2020/02/spread-of-corporate-speak.html).
+A fun, dumb, and ultimately useless website inspired by this [tour de force on corporate garabe speak](https://www.vulture.com/2020/02/spread-of-corporate-speak.html).

 ## About